Multidir AWH simulations require the same box sizes

 You can test on your workstation or laptop.
 Running 0 steps is sufficient

 Spanning more than half the box is not a problem per se.
 The distance from the reference should not be more than half the box for other geometries, but can be up to half the box in both directions.

 Distance-periodic gives a non-periodic distance (maybe the name is confusing).
 We could make this work with AWH, but then the total AWH range should be smaller than the full box size.

-#9 Updated by Semen Yesylevskyy 4 months ago
+#9 Updated by Semen Yesylevskyy over 1 year ago

 I confirm that the problem is due to direction-periodic.
 If changed to direction it works as intended with different box dimensions.
 I guess that the best idea is probably to issue a warning in the case of using direction-periodic with awh (or may be even an error).
 It is really confusing for the user to get this "different grid size" error.